-Hillstream BioPharma is a development stage company focused on rare cancers.
-By harnessing a weakness in tumors to preferentially concentrate Hillstream’s proprietary QuatramerTM technology, we are developing targeted cancer therapies.
-The Company is advancing lead candidates, including novel small molecules and proprietary DNA expression vectors which encode inflammatory cytokines directly into the tumor’s genome.
-We will work to improve the lives of patients as we rapidly move into the clinic to treat small cell lung cancer, soft-tissue sarcomas and other high unmet need rare cancers.
+Hillstream Biopharma is a clinical stage biotechnology company leveraging its computational intelligence platform to help identify and develop novel therapeutics for rare cancers.
+The Company is advancing lead candidates, including novel small molecules and proprietary DNA expression vectors which encode inflammatory cytokines directly into the tumor microenvironment.
+We will work to improve the lives of patients as we rapidly move into the clinic to treat osteosarcoma, small cell lung cancer and other high unmet need rare cancers.

 Mr. Milby was the former Chief Executive Officer and Member of the Board of Directors at CorMedix, a publicly traded biopharmaceutical company focused on developing and commercializing therapeutic products for the prevention and treatment of inflammatory and infectious diseases.
 A seasoned executive who led the increase in market capitalization from $3M to a peak of $350M of Cormedix while improving the company’s financial position with capital raises from equity markets.
 He oversaw efforts to gain CE Market approval of Neutrolin® in the European Union and held increasing roles of responsibility at Goldman Sachs and Dupont Merck prior in his career.